 If you have a cavity that needs a dental filling, there are different types of materials to do the job.
 Common fillings materials include amalgam, gold, porcelain and composite.
 Here, our Edmonton dentists explain the differences among them.

-Fillings can be made from a variety of materials, including composite, ceramic and gold.
+Modern fillings can be made from a variety of materials, including amalgam, porcelain, gold, and composite.
 All these materials have been proven safe and long-lasting, and each have their own advantages and disadvantages.

-Composite fillings are tooth-coloured fillings that look and feel natural when placed in a patients mouth.
+Composite fillings are plastic tooth-coloured fillings that look and feel natural when placed in a patients mouth.

 To place this type of filling, your dentist will remove decay from the tooth and add a bonding material on the inside of the hole.
 Composite resin is then placed in the hole in thin layers.
 Each layer hardens with the help of a curing light.
 When the last layer of the filling is hard, your dentist will shape the filling to match your natural teeth.